-Description: Learn and exchange principles and practices of arts-based community development.
-Course will consist of online materials, discussions, site visits, and a mock design charrette.
-You will gain an enhanced understanding of the principles of creative placemaking, considerations and criteria for developing and assessing projects, and best practices for building partnerships.
+Learn and exchange principles and practices of arts-based community development.
+Course will consist of online materials, discussions, site visits, and a mock design.
+Gain an understanding of the principles of creative placemaking.
+You will learn about considerations and criteria for developing and assessing projects.
+The course will also cover best practices for building partnerships.
 Course fee includes transportation to site visits but does not include meals for day trips.

 Through this course you will:

-Understand and be able to articulate the theoretical and practical implications of creative placemaking on community revitalization efforts;
+Understand and articulate the theoretical and practical implications of creative placemaking on community revitalization efforts;

-Understand and articulate the importance of the arts and culture in both making and keeping a sense of place and pride in community development from the perspective of multi-sector frameworks;
+Understand and articulate the importance of the arts and culture in both making and keeping a sense of place and pride in community development;

 Convey complex ideas around models, good practices, and program evaluation for creative placemaking;

-Develop a network of individuals and organizations that support participants’ continuing exploration and/or practice of creative placemaking.
+Develop a network that supports participants’ continuing exploration and/or practice of creative placemaking.

 Audiences for this course: Urban and rural community and city planners; economic development staff; public artists; community engagement staff at arts and cultural organizations; arts and placemaking teachers and practitioners; arts managers; community developers; entrepreneurs; non-profit managers; landscape architects; community policymakers.

-Site visits: Participants will visit sites in Wisconsin—both urban and rural—and have opportunities to talk with community stakeholders from both private and public sectors.
-We will also participate in a mock design charrette process led by members of the UW Extension Community Vitality & Placemaking team.
+Site visits: Participants will visit both urban and rural sites in Wisconsin.
+Participants will talk with community stakeholders from private and public sectors.
+We will also participate in a mock design process led by members of the UW Extension Community Vitality & Placemaking team.
 Transportation provided; participants provide own meals.

 Sherry Wagner-Henry is the director of the Bolz Center for Arts Administration at UW-Madison.
 She is an advocate of artist-led community development and is especially concerned with building long-term partnerships that support the health and well-being of Wisconsin communities.